Bikatr7/Kudasai/README.md

 Run pip commands listed in requirements.txt before running Kudasai

-Python Version : 3.7.6-3.11.1
+Python Version : 3.7.6-3.11.2

-Used to make Classroom of the Elite translation easier by automatically replacing characters in the japanese text with their english equivalents
+Used to make Classroom of the Elite translation easier by preprocessing the japanese text

 Dervied from https://github.com/Atreyagaurav/mtl-related-scripts